CmlLib/pml/README.md

 Python Minecraft Launcher Library - crossplatform, support forge, all version
 this project is ported version from [CmlLib](https://github.com/AlphaBs/MinecraftLauncherLibrary)

+**Not Updated for long time. so if this library does not work well, please create issue.**

 1.4.*
 tested : windows 10 / ubuntu 18.04 LTS / macOS 10.14 Mojave